anikajb92/task_rocket_api/README.md

 # Task Rocket API

-This repository holds the backend code for the [Task Rocket App](https://github.com/anikajb92/task-rocket-app).
+Task Rocket is a Full-Stack Web Application.
+This is the repository for the backend task_rocket_api.
+The frontend repository can be found [here](https://github.com/anikajb92/task-rocket-app).

 ## Ruby version